 A recipient of The CMO Award for Customer Experience in 2018, Ed has also been consistently recognized on Savoy Magazine’s list of 100 Most Influential African American Corporate Executives since 2012.

-Former NFL player Wade Davis is a thought leader, writer, public speaker, and educator on gender, race, and orientation equality.
+Former NFL Player Wade Davis is a thought leader, public speaker, and consultant on gender, race, and orientation equality.
 Wade is the NFL’s first LGBT inclusion consultant and currently consults for numerous professional sports leagues on issues at the intersection sexism, racism and homophobia.
 Wade creates league-wide inclusive leadership strategies, leads inclusion-training sessions for coaches and players, and builds and launches national engagement initiatives.

 Whitnee Dillard is the Programs Director for the Agents Council for Technology and Diversity at Independent Insurance Agents and Brokers of America.
 She leads the development and implementation of various diversity and inclusion initiatives for the Big “I” national and serves as the staff liaison for the Big “I” Diversity Council.
 The council is a cooperative industry group comprised of multicultural agents and company executives from leading insurance carriers.
 The council’s mission is to engage and develop a sustainable diverse independent agency network by partnering with state associations, carriers, and industry affinity groups focused on diversity and inclusion.
 Whitnee also works with the Big “I” Agents Council for Technology with her role primarily focusing on communications and innovation with an emphasis on strategically engaging more independent agents in the advancement of insurance technology.
 Whitnee is a graduate of the University of Michigan where she received her B.A. in psychology and political science.